Artem3003/constructingCars/README.md

 And consider the locigal things about fuel and engine... ;-)

-In all tests only the whole car will be tested.
-Feel free to write your own tests for the other classes.

-Under the text you will find the code of the interfaces.

-Have fun coding it and please don't forget to vote and rank this kata! :-)

-This kata is part of a series of katas for constructing a car:

 ## Driving

 If the car is free-wheeling (no pedal is used), it slows down the car by 1 km/h by air resistance and rolling resistance.